 “As members of the Prince George’s County Board of Education, we support the vision and work of the Coalition and look forward to the Coalition doing great things in the community.”

-- Carolyn M. Boston, Board Vice-Chair and Edward P. Burroughs, II, Board Member, District 8.
+- Carolyn M. Boston, Former Board Vice-Chair and Edward P. Burroughs, II, Former Board Member, District 8.

 “The Coalition represents one of the best examples of shared community responsibility.
 The College of Professional Studies is proud to engage in an ongoing collaboration with the Coalition to improve our community.”